-This was one of the countries I had in mind when thinking about writing stories from various parts of the world.
-So rich in history with such diversity in culture and tradition that I feel extremely fortunate to have had the opportunity to visit while there was still peace.
+Syria before the war was one of the countries I had in mind when thinking about writing stories from various parts of the world.
+So rich in history with such diversity in culture and tradition that I feel extremely fortunate to have had an opportunity to visit while there was still peace.

-It was only two and a half years before the actual seven-year war broke out and I still can’t seem to grasp the fact that some of the places I have seen are not there anymore, 2,000-year-old temples – vanished into the air!
-Whenever I look at photos of those astonishing places and interesting people I came across back in 2008, I wonder what has become of them, if they are well and where they might have ended up after such misfortune.
+It was only two and a half years before the war broke out and I still can’t seem to grasp the fact that some of the places I saw are not there anymore, that 2,000-year-old temples vanished into the air!
+Whenever I look at photos of those astonishing places and interesting people I came across back in 2008, I wonder what have become of them, if they were well and where they might have ended up after such misfortune.

-And it is because of them I have decided to write about the country, to pay my homage to people and places, hoping that this madness would end soon, that peace would be restored and the country rebuilt.
-And to remind you of the cultural heritage the country holds, nowadays when we only mention its name in regards to terrorists, political turbulence and war.
+And that is why I decided to write about the country, to pay my homage to people and places, hoping that this madness will end, that peace will be restored and the country rebuilt.
+I also wanted to remind you of the cultural heritage the country holds, now when we only mention its name in regards to terrorists, political turbulence, and war.

 Well, guys, remember Syria?
-That is where my blog will take you this time!
+That is where my blog will take you next.